 He enjoys films, current affairs and travelling.

 Viscount Chelsea DL

 After leaving school, Viscount Chelsea (Edward) joined the Royal Air Force in 1987 and served for 11 years in the RAF Regiment.
 In 2002 he joined his local Territorial Army regiment (51 Highland), becoming Commanding Officer of 7 SCOTS in February 2010.
 He handed over command at the end of 2012 and is currently with SO1 Army Reform (Reserve).

-He is Chairman of the family company, Cadogan Estates Limited, and also manages the family’s Scottish estate in Perthshire.
+He is Chairman of the family company, Cadogan Estates Limited, and also enjoys spending time on the family’s Scottish estate in Perthshire.
 His other directorships include Cadogan Hall Limited (Chairman), The Royal Hospital Chelsea Appeal Limited (Volunteer Fundraiser), The Committee of the Friends of the Royal Hospital (Chairman), The Turquoise Mountain Trust (Trustee) and the Natural History Museum (formerly a Trustee and now a volunteer fundraiser).
 In October 2012, he became a Deputy Lieutenant of Greater London.
 In 2015, he joined the Queen’s Bodyguard for Scotland, Royal Company of Archers.
 In 2016 he became Honorary Colonel, 6 Regiment Army Air Corps.

-He divides his time equally between London and Scotland, and is married to Tina with whom he has three children; Philippa (23), George (19) and Charlie (16).
+He divides his time equally between London and Scotland.
 He spends his spare time keeping fit, engaging in country pursuits, skiing and leading an outdoor, active life.

 He recently zip-wired across the Thames, by the Houses of Parliament, in support of the Evelina Children’s Hospital.
 He and his wife Judy have 4 adult children.

 General The Lord Dannatt GCB CBE MC DL